Brief History: Elgin National Watch Company

 Need help finding the serial number on your watch?
 Click here for instructions on how to identify and open most common case types.

-In the 1930s, Elgin began using a letter prefix to replace the "millions" digits on their serial numbers.
+In the 1930s, Elgin began using a single-letter prefix to replace the "millions" digits on their serial numbers.
 So if your Elgin watch has a serial number starting with a letter, you must determine the millions digits from the table below in order to determine the full serial number.